localised corrosionReading time:

 This corrosion is caused by the formation of a small mass of stagnant water in an irregular feature that is deprived of oxygen and where corrosive anions such as chlorides can become concentrated.
 Crevice corrosion can be found at welds that have not fully penetrated, overlapping joints or other mechanical joints under which water can stagnate.

 Stress corrosion is the result of a breach in surface protection films caused by distortion brought upon by stress.
 This form of corrosion will often produce cracks that can result in the fracture of the component affected.
-Table 1 shows a few alloy and medium combinations that have caused fractures as the result of stress corrosion.

 Although metals may seem homogenous to the naked eye, many alloys such as stainless steels are in fact made up of grains of very specific composition that are interconnected by sections of metals having different compositions (grain boundaries).
 Most of the time, grain boundaries have an effect that is negligible.
 However, in so far as grain boundaries have a different elementary structure to that of the grains, they may occasionally be more reactive to corrosion than the grains.
 This feature can lead to galvanic corrosion termed intergranular corrosion causing the alloy to break down.